Tze Chieh Contessa Loh

 Bachelor of Arts in Cultural Studies and Japanese

-‘I am very grateful to be awarded the sports scholarship.
-Financially, it helped pay for part of my travel and equipment expenses – I was involved in four international competitions this year,’ she says.
+‘I was very grateful to be awarded the sports scholarship.
+Financially, it helped pay for part of my travel and equipment expenses – I was involved in four international competitions in my first year at UC,’ she says.
 ‘Furthermore, I was given access to a lot of athlete support.
 Being able to work with a sports psychologist and physiotherapist throughout my archery season played a big part in my achieving my new personal best.’

 Contessa started archery when she was nine, when her father signed her up for a beginner’s archery course.